 What is Credit/No Credit?

-Credit/No Credit means that a class grade will translate as credit (grade CR) if a student earns an A through C- or no credit (grade NC) if they recieve a D+ through F in the class.
+Credit/No Credit means that a class grade will translate as credit (grade CR) if a student earns a semester grade of A through C- or no credit (grade NC) if they recieve a semester grade of D+ through F in the class.
 The grade will not factor into a student's GPA regardless of whether they earn CR or NC.
+If a grade of NC is earned for a class, the credit hours associated with that class do not apply toward credit hours required for the degree, and they do not apply toward credit hours required for financial aid.

 This option is available to elect for a limited time during each semester, between the 21st and 30th instructional day in a typical fall or spring semester.

 Credit/No Credit may only be used for one class per semester, and cannot be elected for any class that is a requirement for the student's major(s) and/or minor(s).

 Instructors are not informed that any of their students have elected Credit/No Credit.
 They will issue grades as they would otherwise, and the Registrar’s Office converts the grade as appropriate.